oobabooga/text-generation-webui/LLaMA-model.md

 pip install git+https://github.com/zphang/transformers@llama_push
 ```

-3. Place the desired LLaMA model converted using the newest [convert_llama_weights_to_hf.py](https://github.com/zphang/transformers/blob/llama_push/src/transformers/models/llama/convert_llama_weights_to_hf.py) script into your `models` folder.
+3. Place the LLaMA model that you [converted](https://github.com/oobabooga/text-generation-webui/wiki/LLaMA-model/_edit#convert_llama_weights_to_hfpy) using `convert_llama_weights_to_hf.py` into the `models` folder.
 For instance, `models/llama-7b`.

 4. Place the corresponding 4-bit model directly into your `models` folder.
-For instance, `models/llama-7b-4bit.pt`. https://huggingface.co/decapoda-research
+For instance, `models/llama-7b-4bit.pt`.
+You can find pre-converted models here: https://huggingface.co/decapoda-research

-The 4-bit models can be found here: https://huggingface.co/decapoda-research

 5. Start the web UI with `--load-in-4bit`: